CourageAndrey/AabSemantics/README.md

 - Keep comments concise and only for non-obvious context.
 - Do not upgrade third-party packages without an explicit instruction.
 - Avoid introducing long-lived feature flags unless specified; keep configuration simple.
-- For REST work, document new endpoints and payloads inline and in the client project README or controllers' XML docs.
+- For REST work, document new endpoints and payloads in the controllers' XML docs; they surface through the Swagger UI, which is enabled in the Development environment.

 When uncertain: